udel-cbcb/alphafold2_on_biomix/README.md

 We have installed [AlphaFold2](https://github.com/google-deepmind/alphafold) according to [alphafold_singularity](https://github.com/prehensilecode/alphafold_singularity).

 ## Run as a Slurm job on BIOMIX HPC cluster
-See the example job script [`alphafold2_on_biomix_slurm.sh`](https://github.com/prehensilecode/alphafold_singularity/blob/main/example_slurm_job.sh).
+See the example job script [`alphafold2_on_biomix_slurm.sh`](https://github.com/chenchuming/alphafold2_on_biomix/blob/main/alphafold2_on_biomix_slurm.sh).

-N.B. this example script must be modified to suit your specific needs.
+Note: this example script must be modified to suit your specific needs.

+### Customization for slurm enviriment
+You can add the following two SBATCH directives if you want to receive email notification of your job run status
+#SBATCH --mail-user=youremail@university.edu
+#SBATCH --mail-type=ALL